iSupercell/applePie/README.md

 NOTE: The input and submit button are disabled until the equation is generated to avoid errors.

 ## Disclaimer
 I do not own the character illustrations used in this app.
-All credit goes to her amazing artist: 幻象黑兔 twitter @ https://twitter.com/coneyrivard \
+All credit goes to her amazing artist: 幻象黑兔 \
+Visit their twitter: https://twitter.com/coneyrivard and Pixiv: https://www.pixiv.net/en/users/4462245

 Exusiai is also from a tower defense mobile game called Arknights.
-It's a great game and you should give it a shot.
-Yes, she does love apple pie.
-It's part of her lore. \
+It's a great game and you should give it a shot. \
+Yes, she does love apple pie very much.
+It's part of her lore! :relaxed: \
 Find out more about Arknights: https://www.arknights.global/